Peano Arithmetic and $\mu$MALL: Linear and classical proof systems for polarized formulas

 If we were working in a two-sided calculus, the $\nu$-rule in Figure~\ref{fig:mumall} would split into the two rules

-That is the one rule for $\nu$ yields both coinduction and induction.
-In general, we shall speak of the higher-order substitution term $S$ used in both of these rules as the \emph{invariant} of that rule (\ie, we will not use the term co-invariant even though that might be more appropriate in some settings).
+That is, the rule for $\nu$ yields both coinduction and induction.
+In general, we shall speak of the higher-order substitution term $S$ used in both of these rules as the \emph{coinvariant} of that rule.

 We make the following observations about this proof system. \begin{enumerate} \item The $\mu$ rule allows the $\mu$ fixed point to be unfolded.
 This rule captures, in part, the identification of $\mu B$ with $B(\mu B)$; that is, $\mu B$ is a fixed point of $B$.
 This inference rule allows one occurrence of $B$ in $(\mu B)$ to be expanded to two occurrences of $B$ in $B(\mu B)$.
 In this way, unbounded behavior can appear in \mumall where it does not occur in MALL.